MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 is a configurable parameter.
 The recommended value is 50 milliseconds, as per the guidance in {{!HappyEyeballsV2=RFC8305}}.

-An SVCB record is consistent with an active or in-progress connection C if the following conditions are met:
+An SVCB record is consistent with an active or in-progress connection if the client would attempt an equivalent connection when making use of that record.

-1. The A or AAAA address for its SvcDomainName matches the destination address of C.
-2. The destination port of C matches that specified in the SVCB record.

 If an SVCB record is consistent with an active or in-progress connection C, the client may continue using C with any information provided by the SVCB record.
 For example, if an SVCB record with a "esnikeys" value and "ipv4hint" or "ipv6hint" values {{svcparamkeys-iphints}} arrives, and one of